On extending calibration pairs: Singular case

-\begin{rem} Assume $S$ is a submanifold with only one singular point $p$ and $C_p$ is a tangent cone of $S$ at $p$.
+\begin{rem} Assume $S$ is an oriented compact submanifold with only one singular point $p$ and $C_p$ is a tangent cone of $S$ at $p$.
 Then the current $[[S]]=\int_S\cdot\ $ is calibrated by a smooth $\phi$ if and only if $S-p$ is calibrated by $\phi$.
 Moreover, either of them implies that $\phi_p$ calibrates $C_p$ in $(T_pX,g_p)$. \end{rem}

 From now on, $(S,o)$ will be assumed an oriented connected compact singular submanifold with one singular point $o$.